TurtleEngr/gitproj/doc/user-doc/config.md

 ## gpGitFlow; -NA; gitproj.config.flow; (true)

-If true, git-flow will be setup for the project.
+If true, git-flow will be set up for the project.

 ## NA; -NA, gitproj.config.local-status; (TBD)

-When a project has been successfully setup by git proj init or git proj clone, this will be set to "defined" in PROJ/.gitproj and PROJ/.git/config.
+When a project has been successfully set up by git proj init or git proj clone, this will be set to "defined" in PROJ/.gitproj and PROJ/.git/config.
 If should always be "TBD" in ~/.gitconfig

 ## NA; -NA, gitproj.config.local-host; (TBD)

-When a project has been successfully setup by git proj init or git proj clone, this will be set to "$HOSTNAME" in PROJ/.git/config only.
+When a project has been successfully set up by git proj init or git proj clone, this will be set to "$HOSTNAME" in PROJ/.git/config only.

 ## gpProjName; -NA, gitproj.config.proj-name; (TBD)

-When a project has been successfully setup by git proj init or git proj clone, this will be set to the project's name in PROJ/.gitproj and PROJ/.git/config.
-Usually this is the top directory name.
+When a project has been successfully set up by git proj init or git proj clone, this will be set to the project's name in PROJ/.gitproj and PROJ/.git/config.
+Usually, this is the top directory name.
 If should always be "TBD" in ~/.gitconfig

 ## NA; -NA, gitproj.config.remote-status; (TBD)

-When git proj remote runs OK this is changed to "defined", in PROJ/.gitproj and PROJ/.git/config.
+When git proj remote runs OK, this is changed to "defined", in PROJ/.gitproj and PROJ/.git/config.
 If should always be "TBD" in ~/.gitconfig